armadaproject/armada/README.md

 Armada is designed to operate at scale and to address the following issues:

-1. A single Kubernetes cluster can not be scaled indefinitely, and managing very large Kubernetes clusters is [challenging](https://openai.com/blog/scaling-kubernetes-to-7500-nodes/) (hence, Armada is multi-cluster).
+1. A single Kubernetes cluster can not be scaled indefinitely, and managing very large Kubernetes clusters is [challenging](https://openai.com/blog/scaling-kubernetes-to-7500-nodes/).
+Hence, Armada is multi-cluster scheduler built on top of several single-cluster schedulers, e.g., the vanilla scheduler or [Volcano](https://github.com/volcano-sh/volcano).
-2. Acheiving very high throughput using the in-cluster storage backend, etcd, is [challenging](https://etcd.io/docs/v3.5/op-guide/performance/) (hence, Armada uses a specialized storage layer).
+2. Acheiving very high throughput using the in-cluster storage backend, etcd, is [challenging](https://etcd.io/docs/v3.5/op-guide/performance/).
+Hence, queueing and scheduling is performed partly out-of-cluster using a specialized storage layer to improve throughput (i.e., Armada, does not primarily rely on etcd).

 Further, Armada is designed primarily for machine learning, AI, and data analytics workloads, and to: